astrostatistics-in-crete/2019_summer_school/README.md

 This will automatically create the "data" subfolders within each subject folder, and download the data.

-If you are running the notebooks from the school, run
+If you are running the notebooks from the school, run:

 ```
 ./new_day.sh
 ```

-This will set up the data, sets up the conda environment and starts jupyter notebook.
+This will download the data, set up the conda environment and start the jupyter notebook.

 ## Running the notebooks

 ```
-jupyter-notebook <notebook_name>.ipynb
+jupyter-notebook <notebook_name>.ipynb &
 ```
 ## Authors